isair/JSONHelper/README.md

 }
 ````

-You send the request using your favorite networking library and get back a response like this (of type [String: AnyObject]):
+Let's say you send the request using your favorite networking library and get back a response like this (of type [String: AnyObject]):

 ````swift
 let dummyAPIResponse = [